grachyov/ImageFromEmoji/README.md

 ImageFromEmoji
 ==============

-Function that returns UIImage for emoji of requested size.
+Swift function that returns UIImage for emoji of requested size.